werf/website/examples/gitlab-django/app5_database/readme.md

-Simple example visit page counter on django with redis
+Simple example django project with database
 =====================

+This application add new label and show him
+---

 ### Installation guide
 ---